ryansheppard/kube_switch/README.md

 # kube_switch
 ## !!
 This is not a production ready repository !!

 No seriously, I have never written anything in Rust until now.
 This might eat your `kubeconfig` or something.
 But it seems to work okay for me.
+It does not respect the `KUBECONFIG` env var or having multiple configs.
+I did this to learn a little about Rust and have something ever so slightly faster than `kubectx`/`kubens`.

 ## Installing
 Run `mise run install`